bsmagic/bsmagic.github.io/about.md

+---
+layout: page
-# About
+title: About

-This *About* page is in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+tags:
+---

-This blog is powerd by <https://github.com/fastai/fast_template> and Obsidian (with git plugin).
+This blog is powerd by [FASTAI](https://github.com/fastai/fast_template), Jekyll, Obsidian (with git plugin).